AjjMC/ajjgui/README.md

 > **NOTE:** The compiler adds the ``ajjgui.Slot`` and ``ajjgui.Compiled`` NBT tags to each widget.
 These two must not be changed when manually modifying NBT.

 > **NOTE:** Decompiling a GUI reverts any NBT changes to widgets, manual or not.

-## Frequently Asked Questions

-> **Q:** Is the datapack multiplayer-friendly?

-> **A:** It depends on the exact use.
-Being restricted to block entities, the datapack has the following:
->
-> Multiplayer Features
->
-> * Multiple GUIs around the world can be used by different players simultaneously with no issues
-> * The same GUI can be used by different players simultaneously with no issues
-> * Widget commands can be executed as the player triggering a GUI widget
->
-> Multiplayer Limitations
->
-> * Players using the same GUI all see the same page
-> * Changes to a widget's state in a GUI are seen by all players using this GUI
->
-> In other words, pages and widget states in a GUI are not personalized.
-Moving to a different page or enabling a *switch* widget, for instance, changes the page or the widget's state for everyone using this GUI.
-That said, commands themselves can be personalized to the player triggering a GUI widget.

-> **Q:** Are there any other limitations?

-> **A:** The following:
->
-> * A limit has been enforced on how close GUIs can be placed to each other to ensure robustness
-> * Bundles are not supported due to their unique behavior in the GUI
-> * Large chests are not supported as GUI containers
-> * Hoppers can interact with GUI containers

-> **Q:** What version is the datapack made for?

-> **A:** It is meant to be used in the latest Minecraft release and will be updated to be compatible with newer game versions once they are out.
-Newer versions of the datapack are not compatible with older versions of the game.

-> **Q:** How do I install an updated version of the datapack?

-> **A:** I cannot guarantee that later versions of this datapack will not break any GUIs previously created.
-In order to update the datapack, simply replace the existing one with the newer version in the datapacks folder, and, after doing ``/reload``, run ``/function ajjgui:_install``. *Do not uninstall the datapack unless you are okay with removing any existing GUIs from your world!*

 ## Copyright